urho3d/SLikeNet/.github/CONTRIBUTING.md

-Thanks for considering contributing to SLikeNet.
+Thanks for considering contributing to SLikeNet™.

 In case you intend to contribute changes/code which should be incorporated in SLikeNet, we kindly ask you to sign the following CLA.
 Please note that signing this CLA is obviously not required, if you simply add a bugrport, provide feedback, or want to ask a question.